Targ (video game): Reception

 Electronic Games stated in 1983 that Targ had "one of the most unique approaches to the maze-chase contest".
+In his 1981 video game guide How to Master the Video Games Tom Hirschfeld observed that "TARG is one game in which strategy must become almost reflex as the action quickens".

 Legacy

 Attack Force for the TRS-80 is a clone of Targ released by Big Five Software in 1980.

 Targ was sublicensed to Centuri, who manufactured it in a cocktail version.